cyfronet-fid/sat4envi/README.md

    mc cp cyfronet-ceph/data-packs/minio-data-v1.tar.xz .
    tar -xJf minio-data-v1.tar.xz -C ./tmp
    ```

+   This step may not be necessary, depending on the data set used.

 4. Create a bucket with static application content as well as shown [here](#backend-static).